CarterPape/CarterPape.github.io/the-blog/making-write/_posts/2018-07-24-what-flavor-do-you-want.md

 ---
 title: "What flavor do you want?"
-excerpt: "Markdown comes in all sorts of variations.
+description: "Markdown comes in all sorts of variations.
 Which one should I use in my app?"
 date: 2018-07-24 10:00:00 -0400

 tags: [markdown flavors]